FilOzone/filecoin-services-payments/docs/payments-gas-benchmarks.md

 This file contains gas cost benchmarks for the payments contract.

+**Note:** These benchmarks were measured on [DATE] against commit [COMMIT_HASH].
+Results may vary with different contract versions or network conditions.

 ## Calibration Network Gas Costs

 Below are the actual gas usage results for each payments contract operation, taken directly from transaction receipts on the Filecoin Calibration testnet after interacting with the Payments contract.